-This article will guide you to delve deeper into how the Anqi CMS presents these custom fields cleverly on your website page.
+This article will take you deep into how Anqi CMS presents these custom document fields cleverly on your website page.

-After logging into the backend, we can find the 'Content Model' option under the 'Content Management' menu.Here, you can select an existing model (such as "Article Model") or create a new content model.After entering the model editing page, you can start adding custom fields in the "Content Model Custom Fields" area.
+After logging into the backend, we can find the "Content Model" option under the "Content Management" menu.Here, you can select an existing model (such as "article model"), or create a new content model.After entering the model editing page, in the "Content Model Custom Fields" area, you can start adding custom fields.

-When adding a field, several key pieces of information need to be filled in:
+When adding fields, there are several key pieces of information that need to be filled in:

-• Is requiredAccording to the importance of the field, you can set it as a required item.
+- Mandatory?According to the importance of the field, you can set it as required.

-• Default valueIf the field often has a fixed value, you can set a default value, so that when publishing content, if it is not manually filled in, the default value will be applied automatically.
+- Default valueIf the field often has a fixed value, you can set a default value so that when the content is published, if it is not filled in manually, the default value will be applied automatically.

 Front-end display: Let custom information leap onto the screen

-If you clearly know the name of the "call field" of a custom field (for exampleauthororsource), and you want to display its value directly on the article detail page or other specific locations, you can usearchiveDetailLabel to accurately obtain.
+If you know the name of a custom field's "call field" (for exampleauthororsource), and you want to display its value directly on the article detail page or other specific locations, you can usearchiveDetailTag to accurately obtain.

-In the article detail page (for example){模型table}/detail.htmlYou can call it like this in the template of ).
+In the article detail page (for example{模型table}/detail.htmlYou can call it like this in the template:

 <p>作者:{% archiveDetail with name="author" %}</p>